 - Check that the thermostat is in the “Heating” mode of operation.

-Set the temperature you would like – for test purposes, just set about 10 degrees hotter than the current temperature to see if the system turns on.
-If it does, then set the desired temperature and your all done.
+Set the temperature you would like – for test purposes, just set about 10 degrees hotter than the current temperature to see if the furnace turns on.
+If it does, then set the desired temperature and you're all done.
 If your furnace still won’t turn on, then move on to the next step.

-Step 3: Check the Condensate Pan of Your Furnace.
+Step 3: Furnace Still Won't Turn On?
+Check the Condensate Pan of Your Furnace

 - If your pan has a drain (just look at it, you’ll see PVC coming out of it that is gravity fed), check that the drain is clear.
 You can buy special tablets at your local department store which will keep these drains clear.
 Then drain the fluid and check for normal furnace operation.

-- If your furnace’s pan has a pump (you will see a mechanical pump at the bottom of a water line that comes out of your pan), then these types of pans have float switches.
+- If your furnace’s pan has a pump (you will see a mechanical pump at the bottom of a water line that comes out of your pan), or it will have a collection reservoir with a tube feeding into it, then there will be a float switch.
 Check to see that the float switch is in the “down” position.
-If it is stuck “up,” clean it and check for proper movement.
+If it is stuck “up,” clean it and check for proper movement (take care to wash your hands thoroughly after coming in contact with collected condensation, as it contains acid).
 If it is stuck up with water in your pan, then you will likely need a new pump.
 Pushing down on your float and holding it can verify if this is the problem.
 If this is the problem, your furnace will turn on within about 30 seconds to a minute.

 Your furnace will not run with a triggered float switch, so if the float switch is up, this is the likely cause and your furnace won’t turn on.

-Step 5: If Your Furnace Won’t Turn On, Check Your Pilot Light.
+Step 6: If Your Furnace Won’t Turn On, Check Your Pilot Light

-Step 6: If Your Furnace Won’t Turn On, Check Your Gas or Propane Supply.
+Step 7: If Your Furnace Won’t Turn On, Check Your Gas or Propane Supply

 If you want to continue troubleshooting and your furnace still won’t turn on, then it’s time to check your gas or propane.
 The easiest way to do this is to check another gas appliance in your house, such as your stove.
 If it is not working either, then you’ve found your problem and it’s time to call the gas company or get the propane tank filled.

-Step 7: Furnace Won’t Turn On – Check Your Ignition Sensor.
+Step 8: Furnace Won’t Turn On – Check Your Ignition Sensor

 Final Thoughts On When Your Furnace Won’t Turn On

-At the end of the day, when your furnace won’t turn on it can be frustrating.
+At the end of the day, it can be frustrating when your furnace won’t turn on.
 But if you follow the troubleshooting steps above, you will be able to find the problem about 80% of the time.
-If you’ve gotten here and your furnace still won’t turn on, it’s time to call in your local air conditioning repair company.
-Should your system need to be replaced, here is a useful article: The Top 10 Furnace Brands.
-At All Systems Mechanical, we service Santa Clarita and Greater Los Angeles, including Westlake Village and Thousand Oaks.
-But in case you don’t live near us, here is a good article on how to choose a reputable HVAC contractor.
-If you live in Santa Clarita, San Diego or other cities in Southern California, click below:
+If you’ve gotten to this point, and still...your furnace won’t turn on...then it’s time to call in your local AC repair company.
+Should your system need to be replaced, here is another useful article: The Top 10 Furnace Brands.
+For all other questions, try our online calculator; click below for more information: